crow-004/musical-chairs-game/README.md

 ## �️ Provable Fairness & Intel SGX

 To ensure absolute fairness in determining game winners, we utilize **Confidential Computing** powered by **Intel SGX**.

-### How it Works
+We have built a system where even the developers cannot cheat.

+### Step 1: A Trusted Judge (Remote Attestation)
 The critical logic that sorts player reaction times and determines the winner runs inside a secure **Enclave**.
 *   **Isolation:** The enclave is a hardware-protected memory region.
 Even the server administrator (root) cannot modify the execution or inspect the memory of the enclave.
 *   **Attestation:** The enclave generates a cryptographic "Quote" (Report) signed by the Intel processor.
-This report proves that the running code matches the source code published in this repository.
+This report proves that the running code matches the open-source code published in this repository.

+### Step 2: Blind Justice (Encrypted Clicks)
+We've implemented **End-to-End Encryption** for player actions to prevent censorship or reordering by the backend.
+1. The frontend fetches the Enclave's **Public Encryption Key** (which is bound to the hardware attestation).
+2. When a player clicks, their action is encrypted *on the client side*.
+3. The backend receives an encrypted blob.
+It has no idea *who* clicked, only *that* a click occurred.
+4. Only inside the secure Enclave is the click decrypted and processed.

+### Step 3: Verifiable Verdicts (Signed Results)
+Every game outcome is digitally signed by the Enclave.
+*   **Signature:** The enclave signs the result (winners/loser) with an ephemeral private key generated inside the secure environment.
+*   **Public Key:** The corresponding public key is bound to the Enclave's Attestation Report.
+*   **User Verification:** Users can inspect the browser console (F12) to see the raw signature and public key, allowing for independent cryptographic verification that the result came directly from the trusted code.

+### The Final 0.01%: The Path to Perfection
+We have achieved **99.99% fairness**.
+The only remaining theoretical attack vector is a sophisticated kernel-level delay attack by the server admin.
+To close this final gap, our roadmap includes:
+*   **SmartNICs (e.g., NVIDIA BlueField):** To timestamp packets in hardware before they reach the OS.
+*   **Physical HSM (YubiKey):** To protect critical keys on bare-metal servers.

 ### Source Code
 The code running inside the enclave is fully open-source and available in the [**`enclave-service`**](./enclave-service) directory.